Want to know how to Avoid the holiday meltdown this year?

 What Causes the Holiday Meltdown?

 There are feelings that people have labeled as bad, and feelings that people have labeled as good.
 There is no such thing.
 Anger, sadness, neediness are all normal.
 If you already have issues with these feelings, during the holidays they will get worse.
 If you think you can’t feel sad any other day of the week, you’re definitely going to think you shouldn’t feel sad during the holidays.
-That is nonsense, feelings don’t take a hiatus during the holidays, you have to allow yourself the time to process that emotion, whatever the enemy emotion is.
-There is absolutely nothing wrong with saying, I am going to go take a walk, or a nap- whatever it is that you need to do, to get that feeling processed.
+That is nonsense, feelings don’t take a hiatus during the holidays.
+You have to allow yourself the time to process that emotion, whatever the enemy emotion is.
+There is absolutely nothing wrong with saying, I am going to go take a walk, or a nap, to get that feeling processed.